daryllxd/lifelong-learning/ted-talks.md

 * Mental illness and sleep are not just associated but are physically linked in the brain.
 * Sleep disruption actually preceeds certain types of mental illness (ex: bipolar people already have sleep disruption before being diagnosed for bein bipolar).
 * Just take sleep seriously!

+---

+### [Chip Conley - Measuring What Makes Life Worthwhile] (http://www.youtube.com/watch?v=1QUF5QfnIbc)

+*	Viet refugee Vivian found "joy" in toilets but she had an emotional connection with her employees and guests.
+She was taking care of people far away from home because she knew what it felt like to be away from home
+*	He noticed in Maslow's hierarchy saw that leaders knew that people are people.
+He used the hierarchy of rules to deal with people.
+*	Simplified Maslow's hierarchy is = Survival-Success-Survival
+*	We asked if we connected with our customers and employees in the three aspects of the pyramid
+*	We usually can't measure the success/transformation part which is intangible, and what is important
+*	94% of leaders believe that intangible things are important but 5% had a way of measuring what you need
+*	Einstein - Not everything that can be counted counts, and not everything that counts can be counted.
+*	Bhutanese king wanted to measure Gross National Happiness as opposed to GDP
+*	"We create the conditions to make people to be happy."
+*	Indicators such as "how do you feel about the way you spend your time each day"
+*	Happiness is not having what you want but its wanting what you have
+*	40 countries such as Sarkozy's France are measuring GNH
+*	We have to find a new way of counting shit
+*	If the only thing you have is a hammer, everything seems to be a nail.
+*	64% of our industry is in service and not in manufacturing so this is pretty widespread.

+---